Iran warns sabotage affects Vienna talks over nuclear deal - WTMJ

 The extent of the damage at Natanz also remains unclear, though Iran’s Foreign Ministry has described it as damaging Iran’s first-generation IR-1 centrifuges, the workhorse of its nuclear program.
 A former Iranian Revolutionary Guard chief said Tuesday that the assault set off a fire while a civilian nuclear program spokesman mentioned a “possible minor explosion.”

-“We had predicted that and we were using a separate power grid,” Davani said.
+“We had predicted that and we were using a separate power grid,” Abbasi said.
 “They hit but nothing happened for our machines.”

 It remains unclear on which power source Natanz in central Iran relies.
 Satellite photographs appear to show an electrical substation at the facility’s northwest corner.